sonyamamurin/sonyamamurin.github.io/README.md

 `bundle install && npm install`

 ## Build
-`gulp && bundle exec jekyll serve --watch`
+`gulp`

 ## License
-*   Content under `_post`, images in the repo and served from https://assets.tetov.se/are mine and if you would like to use it in your own creative work, please contact me first.
+*   Content under `_post`, images in the repo and served from https://assets.tetov.se/ are mine and if you would like to use it in your own creative work, please contact me first.
 * The site uses [Bootstrap for Sass](https://github.com/twbs/bootstrap-sass), released under the [MIT license](https://github.com/twbs/bootstrap-sass/blob/master/LICENSE).
 * [Anatol Broder's Jekyll layout](http://jch.penibelst.de/), released under the [MIT license](https://github.com/penibelst/jekyll-compress-html/blob/master/LICENSE)
 * All other content is free to use and modify under the [MIT license](https://opensource.org/licenses/MIT).